davism7/davism7/README.md

 ###

-<p align="left">Undergraduate Computer Science student at Cal Poly SLO with a minor in Entrepreneurship, graduating Spring 2026.
-Experienced in database management, historical data analysis, and predictive modeling to support data-driven decision making.</p>
+<p align="left">Incoming MSBA candidate at Chapman University with a BS in Computer Science from Cal Poly SLO.
+Experienced in database management, historical data analysis, and predictive modeling to support data-driven decision making.​​​​​​​​​​​​​​​​</p>

 ###